Advice > Software engineering

 Here’s a sample interview schedule from Amazon’s interview prep guide to give you an idea of what the interview loop looks like:

-One common mistake candidates make is to under-prepare for behavioral questions.
-Each interviewer is usually assigned two or three Leadership Principles to focus on during your interview.
-These questions are much more important at Amazon than they are at other big tech companies like Google or Meta.
+Like we’ve mentioned, behavioral questions are more important at Amazon than they are at other big tech companies like Google or Meta.

 2.2 What the Amazon interview evaluation form looks like